In collaboration with Lloyds

 Empowering founders, removing barriers.

-Breakthrough is an eight-week accelerator for disabled entrepreneurs who are ready to grow on their own terms.
+Breakthrough is an eight-week accelerator designed for disabled entrepreneurs who are ready to take the next step in growing their businesses.
 Built to remove systemic barriers and amplify the strengths founders already hold, the programme offers expert-led support, tailored funding advice, and a powerful community of peers with lived experience.
-From masterclasses to mentorship to a final showcase with funders, Breakthrough is designed to help founders scale strategically—without compromise, without assumptions, and without limits.

 What's on offer